gpuweb/gpuweb/design/AdapterIdentifiers.md

 }
 ```

-Because the unmasked adapter contains much more identifying information, the bar for querying it is quite a bit higher.
+Because the unmasked values may contain higher entropy identifying information, the bar for querying it is quite a bit higher.
 Calling `requestUnmaskedAdapterInfo()` requires user activation, and will reject the promise otherwise.
-It also requires that user consent be given before returning, and as such may display a prompt to the user asking if the page can access full GPU details before allowing the promise to resolve.
+If the `hints` array contains any previously masked value it also requires that user consent be given before returning, and as such may display a prompt to the user asking if the page can access the newly requested GPU details before allowing the promise to resolve.

-Once the user has given their consent, future instances of the `GPUAdapter` queried from `navigator.requestAdapter()` by that page may also contain unmasked data.
+Once the user has given their consent the `info` attribute of the `GPUAdapter` should be updated to reflect the newly unmasked fields and future instances of the `GPUAdapter` queried from `navigator.requestAdapter()` by that page should also contain unmasked data without requiring another call to `requestUnmaskedAdapterInfo()`.

+Even after `requestUnmaskedAdapterInfo()` is called the UA is still allowed to return `null` for attributes requested in the `hints` array if the UA cannot determine the value in question or decides not to reveal it.
+(UAs should not request user consent when unmasking is requested for attributes that will be left as `null`.)

 ### Identifier formatting